 Aside from the cost to the provincial treasury of losing millions of dollars in merchandise each year to preventable theft, the costs are much greater.
 LCBO employees report regularly being threatened by thieves—in some cases with needles or knives—and being forced to deal with smashed bottles left in the wake of these brazen robberies.
 Demoralized and frightened, these staffers have taken to whistleblowing through the media to make their voices heard.
 How long, they wonder, before a customer or employee gets seriously hurt?

 The bigger challenge is a certain apathy at the C-suite level across the LCBO, not to mention on the part of the Toronto Police Service, whose experimentation with no-response retail theft policies sends a clear message to criminals: LCBO stores are open for illicit business.
-With some products such as rare scotches priced at several hundred (or thousands) of dollars, liquor stores are prime, easy targets.
-LCBO leadership has only recently announced its intention to add a stronger security presence at some GTA stores.
-Hopefully the move has the desired operational impact.
+With some products such as rare scotches priced at several hundred (or thousands) dollars, liquor stores are prime, easy targets.
+LCBO leadership has only recently announced its intention to add a stronger retail security presence at some GTA stores.
+Hopefully, the move has the desired operational impact.

 To be clear, ‘No touch/No chase’ policies are not exclusive to the LCBO.
 They have been embraced by risk- and liability-weary organizations for years, and for good reason.
-Staff are not trained police or security professionals.
+Staff are not trained police or retail security professionals.
 They risk personal injury—or worse—in making ill-advised, if admirable, attempts to stop a theft in progress.
 These policies, in other words, exist for a reason.